NeurodataWithoutBorders/nwb_hackathons/HCK10_2021_Remote/README.md

 ## Projects

-For instructions on how to create a project see [here](projects/README.md)
+For instructions on how to create a project, see [here](projects/README.md)

 {% include_relative projects/PROJECTS.md %}